AnkitAgarwal547/WordPress-Plugins/README.md

 This Branch has code for Bulk SMS plugin to comma seprated numbers.
 This Plugin is can be used anywhere, only the API key needs to be setup.

 ### Dean Frontend Survey
 This Branch has code for Survey plugin, made for WordPress.
-This is client specific Plugin but the basics of this plugin can be used anywhere in survey plugin.
-From this any Logged in User can Create Survey and send link to users to give survey.
+This is a client-specific Plugin but the basics of this plugin can be used anywhere in the survey plugin.
+From this any Logged in User can Create Survey and send a link to users to give a survey.
 Reporting is there with charts and graphs.